“Who you are, what you are, and where your life is going are all choices”

 You feel what you believe.
 Your actions (behavior) are also determined by how you feel.
 Furthermore, the way you act can have a positive or negative effect on your feelings.
 Consequently, you may be acting in ways that perpetuate your bad feelings.

 My husband “Rejoices by Choice.”
 When he feels bad he does a little “Happy Dance.”
-It’s silly and funny but afterwards he always feels better.
+It’s silly and funny but afterward he always feels better.

 Remember Connie, We Feel What We Believe, who went to see the life coach and psychologist, Gary.
 She had left a message with the receptionist, “Can I change or is this all there is?”

 When Gary walked out into the waiting room, he saw Connie sitting slumped over with her head down, this was her second visit.

 “Come on back,” he said as he waited in the doorway to usher her into his office.